American oystercatcher: Behavior

 Oystercatchers are closely tied to coastal habitats.
 They nest on beaches on coastal islands and feed on marine invertebrates.
 The large, heavy beak is used to pry open bivalve mollusks.
-Although they are called oystercatchers, no record exists of a bird breaking open a healthy oyster.
 Oystercatchers raise a clutch of two or three eggs.

 Feeding

-An American Oystercatcher forages on the beach in Atlantic City, NJ.
+An American oystercatcher forages on the beach in Atlantic City, NJ.

 The American oystercatcher feeds almost exclusively on shellfish and other marine invertebrates.
 Oysters are a staple of their diet, as their name suggests, but they also eat mussels, clams, limpets, sea urchins, starfish, crabs, and worms.
 In general, they use their bills to catch shellfish.
 As they walk across a shellfish bed, they look for a mollusk with a partially opened shell.
 When they find one, they jab their bill into the shell and sever the muscle that causes the shell to clamp shut.
 This can be dangerous, however, as they are sometimes drowned when they don't completely sever this muscle and the shell clamps down on their bill.
 A strong, tightly rooted mollusk can hold the bird in place until the tide comes in.
 They also feed by carrying loose shellfish out of the water and hammering at the shell or by probing the sand for soft-shell or razor clams.